JimMerritt/Royal-Family/README.md

 ##### On a player's turn they do the following, in order:

 1. Draw: Take one card from any of the three face-up card piles OR the face-down deck.
+If there are no cards in the face-down deck, collect up all the face-up pile cards, shuffle, deal three new cards and place the remaining face down again.
 2. Take One Action: See next section.

 ### Actions